brenr/twitch-sidecar/README.md

 * Control panel with interactive scene builder
 * *Premium-only* Cloud synchronization system to persist settings.
 * Integrate discord bot for synchronization of user roles, etc
-  * Would rebrand to encompass a more generalized livestreamer helper tool.

 #### Features
 * Basic commands